FRITXYMods/BegginersOGFNLauncher/README.md

 # BegginersOGFNLauncher
-This Launcher Is For People Who Dont Really Know How To Code!
+This Launcher Was Made For People That Are New In OG Fortnite And Cant Code Make Sure You Update The Https://YourDLLHere To Your Own DLL Thanks!